judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

   }
   ```

 4. Include your Oculus Signature File (OSIG) in the assets folder of your project.
 You can generate yout Oculus OSIG file at [https://developer.oculus.com/osig/](https://developer.oculus.com/osig/).
-Check the section above on how to setup your Samsung Device for Gear VR development if necessary.
+You can also read more about how to [setup your Samsung device for Gear VR development](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).

 5. Most likely, you will want to use WebGL in your project.
-Crosswalk, Chromium, by default does not activate WebGL.
+Crosswalk (Chromium) by default does not activate WebGL.
 In order to enable it you will need to create a text file named `xwak-command-line` inside the `assets` folder of your project.
 Inside the file you will need to add the following command:

   `xwalk --ignore-gpu-blacklist`